Saturday, Nov. 22, see Gioacchino Rossini’s Il Barbiere di Siviglia (The Barber of Seville).

 The Met’s effervescent production of Rossini’s classic comedy – featuring some of the most instantly recognizable melodies in all of opera – stars Isabel Leonard as the feisty Rosina, Lawrence Brownlee as her conspiring flame, and Christopher Maltman as the endlessly resourceful and charming barber, himself.
 Michele Mariotti conducts the vivid and tuneful score.

-The speaker will provide historical background on the day’s opera and discuss salient aspects of the drama, music, and performance.
+Jones will provide historical background on the day’s opera and discuss salient aspects of the drama, music, and performance.
 The opera itself begins at noon.

 Tickets are available at the Pioneer Bookshop, the Grinnell College Bookstore, and at the door on the day of the show.